-My practice centers around things that you can read about in medical journals, methods that are researched and peer-reviewed.
-In the hypnosis business, that approach is called "medical" or "clinical" and includes hypnosis for trauma, PTSD, pain management, anxiety, eating disorders, and more, but does not include "past lives", "remote healing" or other mystical stuff.
+My practice concentrates on methods that have been peer-reviewed and that you can read about in medical journals.
+In the hypnosis business, that approach is often referred to as "medical" or "clinical" and includes hypnosis for trauma, PTSD, pain management, anxiety, body image, and more.

 The American Medical Association: